Golden Raspberry Award for Worst Remake, Rip-off or Sequel

-The Razzie Award for Worst Remake, Rip-off or Sequel is an award presented at the annual Golden Raspberry Awards for the worst film adapted from some form of previous material (derivative work).
-The category covers films that are prequels, sequels, remakes, reboots, spin-offs, film adaptations of other media franchises, mockbusters and "rip-offs" (thus making the award open to nearly any high concept film with a superficial resemblance to any other work of fiction).
+The Razzie Award for Worst Remake, Rip-off or Sequel is an award presented at the annual Golden Raspberry Awards for the worst film adapted from some forms of original or previous material (derivative work).
+This category covers films that are sequels, prequels, remakes, reboots, spin-offs, film adaptations of other media franchises, mockbusters and "rip-offs" (thus making the award open to nearly any high concept film with a superficial resemblance to any other work of fiction).

 The following is a list of nominees and recipients of that award, including each film's distribution company.

 History

-From 1994 to 2005, the category was titled Worst Remake or Sequel.
+From 1994 to 2005, the category was first titled Worst Remake or Sequel.
 The category was divided into Worst Prequel or Sequel and Worst Remake or Rip-off in 2006 and 2007.
-The categories were again merged in 2008 to form Worst Prequel, Remake, Rip-off or Sequel, and it was shortened to the current title from 2012 onward.
+The categories were again merged in 2008 to form Worst Prequel, Remake, Rip-off or Sequel, and it was shortened to the present title since 2012.
 The award was not presented in 1996 and 1999.